 The Compensation Committee's processes and procedures for the foregoing reviews and analyses of the compensation of the Trust's Executive Officers are discussed under "Executive Compensation" below.
 The compensation of the Trustees is discussed under "Trustee Compensation" below.
-The Compensation Committee did not hold any formal meetings during fiscal 2015 and acted by unanimous written consent on one occasion.
+The Compensation Committee held one meeting during fiscal 2017.